Nonprovisional (Utility) Patent Application Filing Guide

 Photographs have the same format requirements as drawings.
 The photographs must be of sufficient quality so that all details in the drawing are reproducible in the printed patent or any patent application publication.

 Color photographs will be accepted in utility patent applications if the conditions for accepting color drawings have been satisfied.

-The Patent and Trademark Resource Center (PTRC) Network is comprised of PTRC-designated libraries found in 46 states, the District of Columbia, and Puerto Rico.
+The Patent and Trademark Resource Center (PTRC) Program is a network of PTRC-designated libraries found in 46 states (as of 2014), the District of Columbia, and Puerto Rico.
 When a library is designated as a PTRC by the USPTO, it receives house copies of U.S. patents and patent and trademark materials and actively disseminates patent and trademark information to the public.
-The PTRC network provides access to many of the same products and services offered at the USPTO search facilities in Alexandria, VA .
+The PTRC network provides access to many of the same products and services offered at the USPTO public search facilities in Alexandria, Virginia.
 The scope of PTRC collections, hours of operation, services, and fees (where applicable) vary depending on PTRC location.
 Users are advised to call ahead to determine products and services available at a particular PTRC.
 PTRCs also offer automated access to patent and trademark information.
-Please refer to the USPTO’s web site for a complete list of PTRCs at www.uspto.gov/go/ptdl/.
+Please refer to the USPTO website for a complete list of PTRCs at www.uspto.gov/go/ptdl/.